KomodoPlatform/komodo-wallet-desktop/README.md

 AtomicDEX is a secure wallet and non-custodial decentralized exchange rolled into one application.
 Store your coins, trade peer-to-peer with minimal fees and never give up control over your digital assets.

-AtomicDEX Desktop has been tested on the following platforms:
+Komodo Wallet has been tested on the following platforms:

 - Windows 10
 - Linux (Ubuntu 18.04+)